Chemotherapy (chemo) is also often used to treat these types of cancer:

 - Leukemia, which accounts for one-third of all childhood cancers.

-In 2012, an estimated 12,000 children will be diagnosed with cancer in the United States.
+In 2016, an estimated 10,000 children are expected to be diagnosed with cancer in the United States.

 Childhood Cancer Resources

 - American Childhood Cancer Organization

 - Children's Brain Tumor Foundation

 The colon is the longest part of the large intestine.
 The rectum is the last several inches of the colon, just above the anal canal and anus.
 Colorectal cancer starts in the tissue cells of the colon or rectum.
 About 95,000 new cases of colon cancer and an estimated 39,000 cases of rectal cancer are expected to be diagnosed in the United States in 2016.
 Treatment depends on location of the tumor in the colon or rectum and the stage of the disease.